Nissan RB30 Engine Guide

 To fix the problem the stock crank collar needs to be machined off and a replacement put on that allows for more engagement of the inner oil pump gear.
 Here is an RB30 crank collar from Franklin Performance.

-Apart from these two main issues, as long as adequate maintenance is kept up on the RB30 series will run for lots of miles.
+Apart from these two main issues, as long as adequate maintenance is kept up, the RB30 series will run for lots of miles.

 Skylines, which did not have a drooping nose, did not suffer from this issue because the radiators were located high enough.
 While this isn’t a huge issue and can be avoided by correctly bleeding the coolant system, it’s still worth mentioning.